WoutDeleu/Thesis/README.md

 # Thesis - KU Leuven, Wout Deleu, 2023

+Welcome to my Thesis Text repository!
+Here, you'll find the complete text of my thesis work, available for reference and exploration. 🎓✍️

+Feel free to dive in and explore the contents.
+If you have any questions or comments, don't hesitate to reach out.
+Happy reading and researching! 🤓📖💡

 ## Time Is Running Out

 ### Assessing Temporal Privacy of Privacy Zones in Fitness Tracking Social Networks